FKnottenbelt/LS_101/109/practice_answers.md

   break
 end
 a

+- outer scope variables can be accessed by inner scope
+- you can change variables from an inner scope and have that change affect the outer scope
+- outerscope can access changes make by inner scope if the variable was intialized in outer scope.

 In `line 1` we intialize the local variable `a` and assign it to an integer object with the value `5`